danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	- What problems in data integrity can this create?
    - Does it make sense to create this UNIQUE index?
    - What can I do to force data uniqueness?

+	Add the partition column as index key and confirm it can be created:

 	```sql
 	CREATE UNIQUE NONCLUSTERED INDEX [AK_Sales_P_Order_rowguid] ON [Sales].[P_Orders]